TEEN-BOOM/Comments-Format/README.md

-All text of the comment is to be wrapped in square brackets `[]`, and must have a space after the comment token. restructured Text and some markdown can be used
+All text of the comment is to be wrapped in square brackets `[]`, and must have a space after the comment token.

 ### example (Comment token is `#` in python):
 ```py